dracangelo/gitgoogle/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+- Displays GitHub info of a user when user name is entered
+* INPUT: "user name entered"
+* OUTPUT: "Displays User Details"
+- Displays all repositories of a user when show repositories button is pressed
+* INPUT: "Show repositories button pressed
+ * OUTPUT: "Displays User Repo Details"

 ## Deploying